cjailin/Experimental_PANN_learning/3D_training_core/readme.md

-# Experimental Data Analysis Tutorial
+# Experimental learning from 3D data

 This folder contains scripts and datasets for analyzing experimental deformation data and training PANN models to predict stress and deformation.